 Construction to start on The Mother Baby Center at United and Children’s – St. Paul

-United, Children’s Hospitals and Clinics of Minnesota partner for third metro birthing center
+United, Children’s Minnesota partner for third metro birthing center

 St. Paul, Minn.
-(March 17, 2015) — Allina Health and Children’s Hospitals and Clinics of Minnesota announced the expansion of their birthing center partnership by hosting a construction kick-off at The Mother Baby Center at United and Children’s – St. Paul on Tuesday, March 17.
+(March 17, 2015) — Allina Health and Children’s Minnesota announced the expansion of their birthing center partnership by hosting a construction kick-off at The Mother Baby Center at United and Children’s – St. Paul on Tuesday, March 17.

 United and Children’s – St. Paul have been working together for more than 30 years to provide moms and babies in the east metro an exceptional birth and baby experience.
 Now, through a formal partnership between Allina Health and Children’s, this collaboration is growing with The Mother Baby Center at United and Children’s – St. Paul.

 This third Mother Baby Center builds on the experience and success of The Mother Baby Center at Abbott Northwestern and Children’s – Minneapolis and at Mercy Hospital with Children’s, which will open in July.

 “With The Mother Baby Center at United and Children’s – St. Paul, not only will we be creating an exceptional facility, we will be expanding our programs and services to reflect the Mother Baby promise, including low to high risk delivery options, integrative medicine options provided by the Penny George Institute for Health and Healing, midwifery services, and exceptional parent/family support services,” said Penny Wheeler, MD, president and chief executive officer, Allina Health.